JonWoodlief/mutatingwebhook/README.md

 ## generate tls certs

-run `./ssl.sh` and copy/paste the CA_BUNDLE outputted into the ca_bundle where it says TODO
+run `./ssl.sh` and copy/paste the CA_BUNDLE outputted into webhook.yaml where it says TODO

 ## deploy all resources to k8s